xoedusk/plover/README.md

 # Plover Greek Dictionary
-This Plover dictionary helps you write Unicode Greek letters that are commonly used in mathematics.
-Not all Greek letters are supported since many look similar to the corresponding Latin letters, e.g., capital Latin A (A) and capital Greek Alpha (Α).
+These JSON dictionaries for [Plover](https://www.openstenoproject.org/plover/) help you stroke Greek letters that are commonly used in mathematics.

 Regarding spaces, the Greek letters sent by Plover will behave just like usual fingerspelling with Latin letters.
+Output is in Unicode.

 There are separate **single-stroke** and **two-stroke** dictionaries; you may use one or both depending on your mood.
 Download the JSON dictionaries and add them to your list of Plover dictionaries.
  * [Greek-Single-Stroke.json](./Greek-Single-Stroke.json)
  * [Greek-Two-Stroke.json](./Greek-Two-Stroke.json)

+> [!NOTE]
+> Only Greek letters typically used in mathematics are supported; unsupported are letters that look similar to the corresponding Latin letters, e.g., capital Latin A (A) and capital Greek Alpha (Α).

 ## Single stroke dictionary: Brief overview
 Most Greek letters have a one-to-one correspondance to Latin letters.
 For these, simply include the additional `#` key in the corresponding Latin finger-spelling stroke.